nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

-# Instructions for debuging nanoFramework native code in VS Code
+# Instructions for debuging **nano Framework** native code in VS Code

 **About this document**

-This document describes how to debug nanoFramework native code using VS Code.
+This document describes how to debug **nano Framework** native code using VS Code.

 <a name="Prerequisites"></a>
 # Prerequisites